 Conservatorship is similar to guardianship in that it is a legal relationship between a protected person and one or more individuals appointed by the court to make decisions on behalf of the protected person.
 However, while a guardianship may encompass all personal affairs (support, care, health, habilitation, therapeutic treatment, and if not inconsistent with an order of commitment or custody, the residence) of a protected person, a conservatorship is limited to the management of the property and financial affairs of a protected person.
 As with guardianship, a conservatorship may be full, limited, temporary, or joint.

 A family member or other interested individual may petition for the appointment of guardian/conservator for a protected person.
+State law requries a criminal background check and a Circuit Court judge will determine the suitabilitiy of a person petitioning to become a Guardian/Conservator.
 However, when a relative or other appropriate person is not qualified and willing to act in this capacity, the South Dakota Department of Human Services is authorized to act as guardian/conservator for persons under their care.

 A guardian/conservator must maintain contact with the protected person to become familiar with the protected person's needs and limitations, and only exercise their decision- making authority to the extent required by those limitations.
 The guardian/conservator must respect the fact that their relationship with the protected person is a confidential one, and should encourage the person's participation in decision-making to the extent possible.
 Obviously, the guardian/conservator must always act in the best interest of the protected person, and never become involved in a situation that might give the appearance of a conflict of interest.
 Finally, the court does require that the guardian/conservator provide some information to the court, including information pertaining to the protected person's finances and personal inventory, and an annual personal status report.